PeterCamilleri/full_dup/README.md

 implemented.
 Fortunately, this is done by default in Ruby.

 If you wish to implement your own object id for your own special classes:
 1. Don't!
+If object_id is broken,
+then full_dup (and a whole lot of other things too) will also be broken!
 2. It's all on you to do as good a job as Ruby.
+Like the Ruby object id method, your method must create id values must be unique to each object and are perfectly repeatable for that object.
 3. Really DON'T!
-If object_id is broken, then full_dup (and a whole lot of other things too) will also be broken!
+I have never found a valid reason for doing so.
+I doubt that one exists.

 ## Family Overview